projectsesame/sesame/site/content/resources/upgrading.md

 $ kubectl apply -f examples/sesame/02-job-certgen.yaml
 ```

-If your version of Contour is older than v1.10, please upgrade to v1.10 first, then upgrade to v1.11.
+If your version of Sesame is older than v1.10, please upgrade to v1.10 first, then upgrade to v1.11.
 For more information, see the [xDS Migration Guide][26].

 ```bash